-- Are the measures of the goals clearly defined? - Have multiple measures been included?
-Is there at least one direct measure included in the set of measures? - Understanding the Strategic Assessment Plan to be an evolving document, has the choice of measures been well-supported?
-That is, is it clear that the measures are well-targeted and dependable?
+- o Are the measures of the goals clearly defined? - Have multiple measures been included?
+Is there at least one direct measure included in the set of measures? - Has the choice of measures been well-supported, based on the understanding that the Strategic Assessment Plan is an evolving document?
+That is, is it clear that the measures are well-targeted and dependable? - o Are the proposed assessment activities exempt from IRB review, or do they require IRB review?